build-on-aws/content/tutorials/practical-cloud-guide/deploy-an-asp-net-core-application-on-windows-server-with-aws-lightsail/index.md

 ![Create an instance](./images/PCG-3-lightsail.png)

-You can choose the Instance plan.
-One of the advantages of Lightsail is a fixed monthly cost for a VPS.
+There are multiple instance types to choose from, one of the advantages of Lightsail is a fixed monthly cost for a VPS.
+For this tutorial, we are going to use the <which size you picked> instance type.

 ![Choose an instance plan](./images/PCG-4-lightsail.png)